msayed-net/user_auth/README.md

 # user_auth

-Handy flutter that help with user-backend-auth.
+Handy flutter plugin that help with user-backend-auth.